wcm-wanglab/iBKH/CBKH/Relation/README.md

 ```

 ## CBKH relations
 Each row in the CBKH relationship describes the relationship between a pair of entities.
-We kept all the relationship types from the source database in the CBKH relations tables, and binary representation exists/non-existence.
+We kept all the relationship types from the source database in the CBKH relations tables, and use binary to express exist/non-exist.
 1 indicates that the relationship exists between the entity pairs, and 0 indicates that the relationship does not exist.
 For example,
 Drug | Disease | Palliates_Hetionet | Treats_Hetionet | Effect_KEGG | Association_CTD | ...
 --- | --- | --- | --- |--- |--- |---
 DrugBank:DB00843 | DOID:10652 | 0 | 1 | 0 | 1 | ...